Impostors and Beasts

 ![]() |

-are the Beast from the Abyss/Sea and the False Prophet.
-The latter uses
+in Revelation are the Beast from the Abyss/Sea, the False Prophet, and

-religious deception and economic control to compel men and women to swear
+Babylon.
+The False Prophet uses religious deception and economic control to lead

-fealty to the Beast.
-Additionally, Babylon, “the Great Whore,” uses her
+men to swear allegiance to the Beast.
+Babylon, “the Great Whore,” uses

-influence over world commerce to entice members of the Seven Churches to
+her influence over world commerce to entice members of the churches to

 Persecution does occur in the Book

-of Revelation, but the attacks on the Church most often consist of
+of Revelation, but attacks on the Church most often consist of deception

-deception and pressure to compromise.
-Only those saints who stand firm in the “testimony
+and pressure to compromise core beliefs.
+Only those saints who stand firm in

 False teachers have deceived